firedrakeproject/firedrake/docs/source/solving-interface.rst

 If the problem is linear, that is ``a`` is linear in both the test and trial functions and ``L`` is linear in the test function, we can use the linear variational problem interface to ``solve``.
-To start, we need a :py:class:`~firedrake.core_types.Function` to hold the value of the solution:
+To start, we need a :py:class:`~.Function` to hold the value of the solution:

 .. code-block:: python